bhavya-parmar/CS331-Assignment-1/README.md

 You can then see some logs in the terminal of both client and server, and __a final table will be stored in a text file__ with the filename defined according to the time of the day (see lines `48` to `55` in `client.py`) in the [logs](./DNS_Resolver/logs) sub-directory.

+You can finally close the server by clicking the `Enter` key.

 ## Task 2 - Traceroute Protocol Behavior

 The pcapng files for this task have been added in [Task 2](./Task%202) and the rest of the details are in the report.